wood4

 It is a favorite amongst pyrographers because of its availability, light color (creating nice contrast with burn lines) and for the way it burns.
 It is easy and smooth to burn on.

-The bonus with basswood is that because it is commonly available, it comes in loads of different shapes, sizes, live edge, no live edge, thick or thin, etc… We know and love Walnut Hollow for their variety of wood as well as the quality!
+The bonus with basswood is that because it’s commonly available, it comes in loads of different shapes, sizes, live edge, no live edge, thick or thin, etc… We know and love Walnut Hollow for their variety of wood, sustainability efforts, as well as the quality!
 Get 15% off your order using the coupon code: WBC15 - Walnut Hollow’s collection of Basswood are always sanded smooth and are ready to burn on:

 Cherry